arno-di-loreto/apistylebook-web/_pages/design/guidelines/cisco-api-design-guide-topics.md

       topicGuidelines:
         href: /design/topics/undo/guidelines
     references:
-      - name: '*3.6.4.3 *The POST verb MAY be used to reverse the soft-delete of a resource, using an undelete parameter'
+      - name: 3.6 HTTP Verbs
         url: 'https://github.com/CiscoDevNet/api-design-guide#36-http-verbs'
+        quote: '*3.6.4.3 *The POST verb MAY be used to reverse the soft-delete of a resource, using an undelete parameter'
   - topic_id: versioning
     topic_category: API Lifecycle
     topic_name: Versionning